 - Gives rise to high levels of stress and anxiety due to inadequate sleep

 - Causes irregular changes in your heart rate and rhythm

-- Results in stress-induced headaches
+- White and black coffee results in stress-induced headaches

 - Induces digestive problems and stomach irritations as it’s rich in hydrochloric acid

 - Increases risk of heartburn and gastroesophageal reflux disease (GERD)

 - Prevents the absorption of some nutrients, such as iron, zinc, and calcium

 - Causes frequent urination, or incontinence in over-active bladders

 Black vs. White Coffee: Which Has More Caffeine?

 When coffee beans are roasted for longer periods of time and at high temperatures, they lose some of their moisture and become less dense.
 Less dense coffee beans contain lower levels of caffeine.